National War Memorial (New Zealand): Carillon

 The carillonist sits at a clavier or keyboard and uses his or her hands and feet to strike wooden keys and pedals which are each connected by a wire to a clapper inside a bell.
 When a key or pedal pulls on the wire, the clapper strikes the bell to create a sound.
 The bell itself doesn't move.
 Timothy Hurd stated that "the carillon is a highly gestural instrument.
 The dexterity required is more one of limbs than of finger skills.
 It is like dancing to your own music".
 For seven years after Gladys Watkins retired in 1936, there was no carillonist: instead, an electric machine played the bells automatically, using a perforated paper roll like those used in a pianola.
 This machinery was removed in 1986 when the bells and wires were refurbished.

 In August 2025, RNZ reported that the Ministry of Culture and Heritage was planning to disestablish the carillonist role, a position that Timothy Hurd had occupied for around 40 years.
-Restoration of the carillon is expected to be completed by Anzac Day 2026 and it will be fully usable by then, but the Ministry stated that it intends to ring the bells only at Anzac Day "and perhaps at other ceremonies", in contrast to the hundreds of hours of concerts per year before the restoration.
+Restoration of the carillon was expected to be completed by Anzac Day 2026 and it would be fully usable by then, but the Ministry stated that it intended to ring the bells only at Anzac Day "and perhaps at other ceremonies", in contrast to the hundreds of hours of concerts per year before the restoration.